 Screen Objective This screen allows the user to configure the PIM component parameters.
-NOTE: This screen d isplays only if PIM module is enabled globally.
+NOTE: This screen di isplays only if PIM module is enabled globally.
 Navigation Multicast > PIM > DM Fields • SR Origination Status -select the Origination Status of the State Refresh (SR) message.
 The default option is Disabled.
 The list contains: Disabled-does not generate the SR message.
-Enabled-generates the SR message. • Refresh Interval -enter the interval between origination and sending out of successive SRM (State Refresh Messages) control messages by the router.
+Enabled-generates the SR message. • Refresh Interval-enter the interval between origination and sending out of successive SRM (State Refresh Messages) control messages by the router.
 This value ranges from 4 to 100. • SR Processing Status -select the processing status of a SR message.
 The default value is Disable.
 The list contains: Disable-disables the processing and forwarding of a SRM, that is, the router drops the SRM if received.
-In addition, the router will not adver- tise the SR capability in Hello messages.
+In addition, the router will not adver tise the SR capability in Hello messages.
 Enable-enables the SRM processing and forwarding.
-On enabled, this router advertises itself as SR-capable in Hello messages. • Source Active Interval -enter the time period (in seconds) for which the SR control messages are generated by the router after a data packet is received.
+On enabled, this router advertises itself as SR-capable in Hello messages. • Source Active Interval-enter the time period (in seconds) for which the SF control messages are generated by the router after a data packet is received.
 The default value is 210 seconds.
 This value ranges from 120 to 210 seconds.
 Buttons Add-adds and saves new configuration.
-Reset-resets to default value and discards all user input.
+Reset-resets to default value and discards all user input. • Reset -resets to default value and discards all user input.